-If the SCU14M unit is being installed with a new indoor coil and line set, the plumbing connections should be made as outlined in the section that follows.
-If an existing line set and/or indoor coil will be used to complete the system, refer to the section entitled Flushing Existing Line Set and Indoor Coil on page 6.
+If the SCU12M unit is being installed with a new indoor coil and line set, the refrigerant connections should be made as outlined in the section found on page 6 entitled Plumbing Connections Using New Indoor Coil and Line Set.
+If an existing line set and/or indoor coil will be used to complete the system, refer to the following section entitled Flushing Existing Line Set and Indoor Coil.

 If this unit is being matched with an approved line set or indoor coil which was previously charged with R22 refrigerant, the line set and coil must be flushed prior to installation.
+If the unit is being used with an existing indoor coil which was equipped with a liquid line which served as a metering device (RFCI), the liquid line must be replaced prior to the installation of the SCU12M unit.

-Field refrigerant piping consists of liquid and suction lines from the condensing unit (sweat connections).
+Field refrigerant piping consists of liquid and suction lines from the outdoor unit (sweat connections) to the indoor coil (flare or sweat connections).